natekandler/jquery_challenges/README.md

 ### Release 2: Make a functioning counter
 Let's open the counter.html file.
 We have a nice looking counter but it doesn't do anything yet.

-_content about adding counter functionality_

-_content about addind and removing styling with set timeout_
+What do we need to do to add functionality to this markup?
+We'll start with selecting the elements on the page that we want to increment.
+In this case that will be the buttons.
+Then we'll need to add some code that will increment or decrement the text based on which button is clicked.

+There's a gif of the functioning counter below.
+Don't worry about the styling when the number is changing for now, we'll get to that in the next release!

  ![counter gif](/../master/counter.gif?raw=true "Optional Title")

-### Release 3: Count by numbers other than one
+### Release 3: Add some style
 Now let's make our counter increment by five.
 What updates do we need to make to our code to facilitate that change?
+_content about addind and removing styling with set timeout_
 ### Release 4: Add multiple counters
 What if we wanted to add multiple counters?
 Will this cause issues with the way our code is currently set up?